 14. What age do you feel on the inside?

-15. If you could only keep five possessions, what would they be and why?
+15. If you could keep only five possessions, what would they be and why?

-When you direct the conversation with these questions, you have a strategy for learning more authentic qualities of person standing in front of you and whether or not you share enough common interests and values to form a friendship.
+When you direct the conversation with these questions, you have a strategy for learning the more authentic qualities of the person standing in front of you and whether or not you share enough common interests and values to form a friendship.